f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     result File transfer is initiated.(configs/rSeries-59002-backup-1-15-2022)
     appliance-1#

-The **file transfer-status** command will show the upload of th SCP as well as HTTPS or SFTP:
+The **file transfer-status** command will show the upload of the SCP transfer as well as HTTPS or SFTP:

 .. code-block:: bash